accoumar12/HPC-OpenMP/README.md

 # HPC-OpenMP

-This work was during the High Performance Computing (HPC) course at ISAE-SUPAERO.
+This work was done during the High Performance Computing (HPC) course at ISAE-SUPAERO.
 The task was to apply parallelization using OpenMP on an image compression problem, in order to greatly increase the performance of the K-means compression algorithm.

 For example, these are the results of a 8-colour compression: